 Scholarships are financial aid awards which don’t have to be paid back.
-Scholarships require time to locate and apply for them.

 Many organizations such as charitable groups, unions and others offer scholarships to children of their members/participants.

 Most private scholarships require an application process, so seek them out early and apply extensively.
 Please review a few of these useful college planning and scholarship websites;